oVirt/ovirt-site/source/develop/release-management/features/storage/backupstoragedomain.html.md

 * Once the storage domain is configured as backup the engine will block any running VMs or any changes that might be in the storage domain.
 * A backup storage domain can be detached and attached to a data center as every data storage domain.
 * Backup storage domain will be able to support unregistered VMs/Templates/Disks.
-* The backup indication will only be configured using the Data Base and will not be configured in the storage domain metadata - The user will be able to configure a storage domain as backup once a data storage domain is being imported or added to oVirt.
+* The backup indication will only be configured using the DataBase and will not be configured in the storage domain metadata - The user will be able to configure a storage domain as backup once a data storage domain is being imported or added to oVirt.

 #Advantages

 * Much more dedicated storage domain for backup and disaster recovery purposes.
-* One step process-If you want a backup of vm/template then just transfer it to backup storage domain.
+* One step process-If you want a backup of VM/Template then just transfer it to backup storage domain.
-* For huge amount of vms/templates and ovfs migration the time taken for copying through export will be high which will be minimized by using backup storage domain.
+* For huge amount of vms/Templates and OVFs migration the time taken for copying through export will be high which will be minimized by using backup storage domain.
 * Large amount of extra space is used in export storage domain.
-It may be suitable for small datacenter but for large datacenter the storage required to store those ovfs and vms in export storage domain will become a headache.
+It may be suitable for small datacenter but for large datacenter the storage required to store those OVFs and VMs in export storage domain will become a headache.
 * Multiple storage domain can be used for backup purposes only.
 * Backup storage domain will support both File storage(NFS, Gluster) as well as block storage(Fiber Channel and iSCSI) as compare to export storage domain which only has support for file storage.